 2. Supplementation.
 Dilution of tall fescue can be achieved by supplementing cattle with other feedstuffs.
-Smith says daily supplementation with a fiber-based commodity byproduct like corn gluten feed, distillers grains or soy hulls can help mitigate toxicosis.
-He adds commodity blends and complete feeds, non-fescue pastures and hays are also effective.
+Smith says daily supplementation with a fiber-based commodity byproductsuch ascorn gluten feed, distillers grains or soy hulls can help mitigate toxicosis.
+He adds that commodity blends and complete feeds, non-fescue pastures and hays are also effective.

 3. Mowing Pastures.
 Clipping tall fescue pastures immediately following seedhead emergence helps to lower toxins.
 Smith says clip the fescue as high as possible.
 The clipping not only reduces toxins, but it stimulates vegetative regrowth, helps with weed control and is a plus when it comes to prevention of pinkeye.

 5. Water and Shade.
-It is critical cattle have continuous access to shade and clean, cool drinking water.
-Remember a common symptom of toxicosis is heat stress.
+It is critical that cattle have continuous access to shade and clean, cool drinking water.
+Remember, a common symptom of toxicosis is heat stress.

 Copyright 2018 DTN/The Progressive Farmer.
 All rights reserved.